 The resulting mixture should be thick, but pourable.
 Set the stemless wine glasses on the diagonal in a muffin pan, stabilizing with a kitchen towel or paper cups underneath.
 Then fill to within a 1/4 inch of the rim:

-Once the glasses are filled, you want to slowly life up the muffin pan and transfer it to the fridge to chill.
+Once the glasses are filled, you want to slowly life up the muffin pan and transfer it to the fridge to chill for at least two hours.

 While the raspberry mousse is chilling, you can start making the chocolate mousse layer.
 Whisk together half and half milk, gelatin, water, cocoa powder and sugar.
 Then heat until barely boiling to activate the gelatin before allowing it to cool.